ChristianStaubo/songy-wongy/README.md

 # Songy Wongy

-A music generation platform built with a modern monorepo architecture for maximum development velocity and type safety.
+A music generation platform built with a modern monorepo architecture for maximum development velocity and type safety across frontend, backend, and mobile.
+Custom music generation model on modal for cheaper inference, with higher quality hosted models for speed and quality.

 ## Architecture